dsiu13/algorithm-challenges/css-questions/css-interview-qs.md

  - Clear on 2nd box, no elements would be placed left of it.

- 1
- 2 3 4
- 5

 # 3. Misc CSS Questions

 1. Are CSS properties case sensitive?
-i.
-No.
+* No.

 2. Are CSS selectors case sensitive?
-i.
-Yes, IDs and Classes are case sensitive.
+* Yes, IDs and Classes are case sensitive.

 3. Does Margin-Top/Margin-Bottom or Padding-Top/Padding-Bottom have an effect on an Inline Element?
-i.
-No.
+* No.

 4. Does Margin-Left/Margin-Right or Padding-Left/Padding-Right have an effect on an Inline Element?
-i.
-Yes
+* Yes

 5. if you have a <p> tag with font-size 10rem, will the text be responsive if a user resizes the browser window?
-i.
-No. rem is only relative to the html(root) font size. em is relative to the font-size of its direct or nearest parent.
+* No. rem is only relative to the html(root) font size. em is relative to the font-size of its direct or nearest parent.

 6. The Pseudo Class :checked will select inputs with type radio or checkbox, but not <options> elements.
-i.
-False
+* False

 7. In an Html Doc, the psudeo class :root always refers to the <html> element.
-i.
-True
+* True

 8. The translate() function can move the position of an element on the z-axis.
-i.
-False
+* False